Great Wall hikes, Shanghai bites and all the northern sights

 With treks on the Great Wall and Huangshan, both of which can be tough going with many steps, uneven surfaces and steep terrain, you'll need a good level of fitness to get the most out of this trip.
 Walking shoes with good support and grip are essential, as is being prepared to sweat it out a bit.

-The overnight train travel included on this trip is in 'hard sleeper' class – carriages sectioned off into 3 tier (6 berth) compartments.
+The overnight train travel included is in 'hard sleeper' class – carriages sectioned off into 3 tier (6 berth) compartments.
 It’s not luxury, but it’s efficient and a great local experience.
 If you would prefer more comfort, upgrades to 'soft sleeper' (2 tier (4 berth) compartments with lockable doors) can be requested, subject to availability, through your booking agent.
 For more information about the overnight train condition, please check out the Essential Trip Information.

 Trip departures are unavailable.